 discount available is £75,000.

-Please note, you may have to repay some or your entire discount
+Please note, you may have to repay part or all of your

-if you resell your property within your first five years of
+discount if you resell your property within the first five years of

 ownership (for purchases after 18 January 2005).

 Right to Buy application form (Form RTB1) (pdf 432KB) to their

 Your landlord must tell you within four weeks of receipt of